 Become a Jesuit Volunteer.
-Jesuit Volunteers take on some of the world’s most difficult challenges in 45 communities across six countries.
+Jesuit Volunteers take on some of the world’s most difficult challenges in 32 communities!
 They live and work with those in need, permanently transforming themselves and the communities they serve.
 JVs give us an intense year or two, and we give them a sense of purpose to guide every year that follows.
 We cannot wait to meet you and begin your journey to JVC.
 Let’s get started!

 The Jesuit Volunteer Corps encourages applications from candidates of all races, classes, gender identities, sexual orientations, religions, languages, and physical abilities.